sd19spring/FlagQuest/README.md

 ## Authors
-This game was created, designed, and coded by Lauren Anfenson, David Freeman, Emma Mack, and Griffith Stites.
+This game was created, designed, and coded by Lauren Anfenson, David Freeman, Emma Mack, and Maeve Stites.
 Thank you to Gilbert Baker, Monica Helms, Michael Page, and all other creators of the various LGBTQ+ flags that we based this game around.
 Thank you as well to all the people of the internet